 Researchers are also working on HIV prevention methods that last for months or even years.
 They could offer new choices for protecting yourself against the virus or improve products that you already use.

 - Vaginal ring: This flexible silicone ring steadily releases the anti-HIV drug dapivirine.
 You replace it monthly.
 Women ages 18 to 45 who took part in two large clinical trials lowered their chance of HIV infection by about 30% when using it.

-- Injections: Researchers are studying injections that could protect you from HIV for as long as 1 to 6 months.
-One is a long-acting form of the HIV medicine cabotegravir.
+- Injections: The FDA has approved cabotegravir (Apretude) to protect you from HIV for as long as 1 to 6 months.
 You get it as a shot once every 8 weeks.
 Studies show it may be just as safe and work better than the daily oral drug emtricitabine/tenofovir.